updated for 2021!

 This 30 second video from Bosch shows how a downdraft hood works:

 Downdraft "hoods" are most often used in island or peninsula setups where it is not possible (or cost prohibitive) to vent upwards.
 The fan itself usually sits inside the island or cupboard, or can be installed beneath the floor in the basement, where the vent is exhausted to the outside.
 Downdrafts can also be ductless (i.e., no venting to the outdoors).

 Downdraft exhausts are notoriously poor at venting cooking fumes and grease because they're fighting against the natural rising currents of hot air.
 They often don't have enough power to properly pull grease particles and cooking odors downward and out the vent.
-However, some models have vastly improved in recent years, and they could work very well with the slightly lower demands of induction cooking.
+However, some models have vastly improved in recent years, and they could work with the lower demands of induction cooking.

 - Easier solution for island and peninsula cooktops.

 - Cool aesthetics.